 In addition, the CDC provides measures dental practices and facilities can employ at the administrative level (page 6 of the summary), beginning with designation of an infection prevention coordinator to “be responsible for developing written infection prevention policies and procedures based on evidence-based guidelines, regulations or standards.”

 As you review and update your protocols – and reassess them on a regular basis – you may have questions.
-Feel free to reach out to MLMIC’s risk management staff with any questions you have about the CDC guidelines.<
+Feel free to contact us with any questions you have about the CDC guidelines.

 You have been subscribed.

 There was a problem submitting the form, please reload the page and try again.